Community Investment Budget

 Now that must change.

-The Austin Police Oversight Act gives the Office of Police Oversight (a city department reporting to the City Manager) unfettered access to the information it needs to review the facts of a complaint about police conduct and recommend next steps.
-The Director can also recommend the level of discipline, but the Office is merely advisory.
+The Austin Police Oversight Act gives the Office of Police Oversight (a city department reporting to the City Manager) unfettered access to the information it needs to review the facts of a complaint about police conduct, determine whether a full investigation is warranted and recommend next steps.
+The Director can also recommend the level of discipline, but the Office is merely advisory with respect to discipine.
 The final decision remains with the Chief.

 The Office of Police Oversight will also become a repository of documents related to police conduct — including force data and public filings in lawsuits against the City over police conduct.
 A new consultant report estimated that lawsuits over police conduct have cost the city $70 million in recent years.
 Its time to shine light on the problem and fix it.